NangoHQ/nango-helm-charts/README.md

 # Overview

-* In order to run Nango in a kubernetes cluster some components must be in place for the application to run as expected
-* Syncs and actions in nango have a dependency on [temporal](https://temporal.io/) and expect `TEMPORAL_ADDRESS` and `TEMPORAL_NAMESPACE` env variables to be set along with a `$TEMPORAL_NAMESPACE.key` and `$TEMPORAL_NAMESPACE.crt` files to be set as secrets in kubernetes.
-Setting the files as secrets can be done by populating the temporal-secrets.yaml with the base64 encoded values to the file within the jobs template
+Nango requires specific components and configurations to operate correctly within a Kubernetes cluster.
+Key dependencies include:

+- **[Temporal](https://temporal.io/)**: Nango relies on Temporal for syncs and actions.
+The environment variables `TEMPORAL_ADDRESS` and `TEMPORAL_NAMESPACE` must be set which you can receive from a Nango developer.
+Additionally, `TEMPORAL_NAMESPACE.key` and `TEMPORAL_NAMESPACE.crt` files need to be configured as Kubernetes secrets.
-* The values you need to obtain from a Nango developer are
+- **Required Values**: Obtain the following values from a Nango developer:
 ```
 TEMPORAL_ADDRESS
 TEMPORAL_NAMESPACE